cskonopka/autonomous-taxi-tools/README.md

   <img width="65%" height="65%" src="https://i.ibb.co/7twxPvD/aptiv.png"/>
 </p>

-*TT* or "taxi-tools" is a suite of interactive prototypes exploring various HMI interactions using a React Native mobile application and a Raspberry Pi running a Flask server.
+*ATT* or "autonomous-taxi-tools" is a suite of interactive prototypes exploring various HMI interactions using a React Native mobile application and a Raspberry Pi running a Flask server.
 The purpose is to experiment with creating wireless solutions to enhance the passenger experience.

 # Requirements